cranbru/Investigator-v1/README.md

 ## Installation

 1. Clone or download this repository
+2. Uncomment the word and pptx lines in requirements.txt , if you want to read pptx and word files.
-2. Install the required dependencies:
+3. Install the required dependencies:

 Use the provided requirements file: